Bigfoot619/Memory_Game/README.md

 - **Mouse Click**: Interact with buttons and cards.
 - **Voice Commands**: In voice control mode, say card numbers to flip them.

-## Screenshots

-> Insert screenshots of the game here.

 ## Contributing

 Contributions to the Memory Card Game are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.